amrbadreldin/Free-MusicStuff/README.md

 **(SFX):**
 https://sonniss.com/gameaudiogdc HUMONGOUS library of SFX provided by sonniss in a collab with GDC, you can use this however you want (commercially/privately).

+https://thekount.sellfy.store/ a person known for making extremely sick drum samples and instruments check out their stuff almost 90% of their products are free so enjoy

 **(Samples/Samplers):**
 https://www.pianobook.co.uk/ a gem of a website that has tons of free instrument samples